airjaldirbb/airjaldi-telltale/ajtelltale-arduino/README.md

 ![alt text](https://res.cloudinary.com/caremsservices/image/upload/v1623992936/airjaldi/github/arudrino/Page-1-Image-1.jpg "Board1")

 # Power Supply
-    Power Supply: Arduino can be powered on with a USB, 5V or 2.3V power supply.
+    Arduino can be powered on with a USB, 5V or 2.3V power supply.
 Since we have at least one 12V battery in all locations we used 12V to 5/3.3V step-down converter, with a form-factor that is small enough and readily available in market.

 ![alt text](https://res.cloudinary.com/caremsservices/image/upload/v1623994399/airjaldi/github/arudrino/thumbnail_aud_img.jpg "Power Supply")